ZainabMobin/DSA_ESP/README.md

 ## TODO
 - Add **runtime indexing** function for processing uploaded documents
+- Add role for **admin** (hardcoded credentials for now) to sign in and upload files
 - Add relevant backend for uploading added files to the backend server
-- Add role for **admin** (hardcoded credentials for now) to sign in and upload files
 - Add **frontend** for admin portal and file uploading from local machine
-- Refine Autocomplete function ad integrate backend with frontend
+- Refine Autocomplete function and integrate backend with frontend